sumitsharma372/sumit_kumar_sharma_submission/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Contact
-For questions or support, feel free to open an issue or contact the maintainer via email.

 ---

 I hope this AI assistant enhances your coding experience on `maang.in`.
 Happy coding!